 Docs, Sheets, Slides, and Forms

-Unlike previous items, four of Google’s most popular services: Docs, Sheets, Slides, and Forms, works the same in the free versions and Workspace.
+Unlike previous items, four of Google’s most popular services: Docs, Sheets, Slides, and Forms, work the same in the free versions and Workspace.
 Regardless, the following are some of the four services’ features:

 Docs: Users can easily create documents without installing any app on computers.
 Also, Docs saves changes in real-time, works with other files, and provides unlimited version history.